runpod/docs/docs/serverless/references/endpoint-configurations.md

 ## Active (Min) Workers

-Setting this amount to 1 will result in "always on" workers.
+Setting this amount to one will result in "always on" workers.
 This will allow you to have a worker ready to respond to job requests without incurring any cold start delay.

 :::note